11 Feb 2021

 Every business owner or project manager knows that outsourcing isn’t just about choosing the lowest priced alternative.
 What matters is the value that you can get for the money invested.
 In the end, you want your project to be delivered on time and expect high-quality work done by a team of people who know their craft.

 Polish people in general, and university-educated Polish software developers in particular, speak English really well – a factor much appreciated by companies interested in outsourcing.
-Poland ranks 11th out of 100 countries in the English Proficiency Index, with very high proficiency mark – the highest mark a country can get.
+Poland ranks 16th out of 100 countries in the English Proficiency Index, with high proficiency mark – the second highest mark a country can get.

 In fact, many Polish software developers spend their whole careers working exclusively on projects for foreign clients, which often means working in an international environment.